Community Living Standards

 In the event of an emergency, such as incapacitation, inability to independently care for self, or transport to hospital, University personnel may notify a resident's emergency contact or other individuals as deemed necessary.

 In the event of a fire alarm or fire drill, all residents must evacuate the building, completely and immediately.
-Residents must remain at least 50 feet away from the exterior of the building in a designated area until the "all clear" signal has been given by the University Police Department, the Anchorage Fire Department, or On-Campus Living professional staff members.
+Residents must remain at least 50 feet away from the exterior of the building in a designated area until the "all clear" signal has been given by the University Police Department, the Anchorage Fire Department, or professional residential community staff members.
 Interference with or non- compliance with emergency evacuation procedures is prohibited.
 Residents must exit the building within three (3) minutes of the alarm sounding.
 Do not use elevators.
 Emergency exits are to be used during emergency evacuations or fire drills only.
 Any misuse of emergency exits is prohibited.
 Please remember to dress quickly and appropriately for Alaska weather conditions.

 Fire Alarms - Resident Initiated